 - Establishes the Posted County Prices (PCPs) that are used to determine alternative loan repayment rates for CCC marketing assistance loans and loan deficiency payments.
 These prices conform to legislation and policy and program objectives.

-- Operates the Economic Adjustment Assistance Program (EAAP) for upland cotton, and the Special Competitive Provisions Program for Extra Long Staple (ELS) cotton.
+- Operates the Economic Adjustment Assistance for Textile Mills (EAATM) Program for upland cotton, and the Special Competitive Provisions Program for Extra Long Staple (ELS) cotton.

 - Boost fair trade practices by strengthening internal controls and price management, and providing reliable protections for producers storing products in USWA-licensed or CCC-approved warehouses.